gaschlabgit/Scripts/README.md

 	   by removing some columns and optionally allowing user to subset data by strain, chromosome (one at a time) , user supplied start/stop positions

-Utilities to find unique sequences in fasta file, initiall used to help kevin create a unique sequence file for y22-3 project. unionFasta.py uniqueFasta.py findFastaDups.py findDiffFasta.py
+Utilities to find unique sequences in fasta file, initially used to help kevin create a unique sequence file for y22-3 project. unionFasta.py uniqueFasta.py findFastaDups.py findDiffFasta.py sequenceLength.py -- input a fasta file, will print sequence name and length to stdout

 yeastmine.py  -- how to use python to query yeastmine, just an example.